waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Saffron Gym Hypothesis (Attempt 1):** Defeating all trainers in the gym will unlock the path to Sabrina.
 - **Saffron Gym Hypothesis (Attempt 2 - Defeat all trainers in Sabrina's room):** Defeating all trainers in Sabrina's immediate room will unlock the path to her. **Conclusion (T50140):** FAILED.
 The path remained blocked.
 - **Saffron Gym Hypothesis (Attempt 3):** Defeating all trainers in the room with the Channeler at (4, 8) does not open the path to Sabrina. **Conclusion (T50170):** FAILED.
 The trigger is something else entirely.
+- **Saffron Gym Teleporters:** These are 1x1 warp tiles.
+To use a warp, I must move onto the tile.
+If I'm already on a warp tile, I must move off and then back on to trigger it.
+This is crucial for testing bidirectionality.